CAFDataProcessing/worker-languagedetection/worker-languagedetection-container/testcases/automated/CAF_4008/README.md

 ## CAF_4008 - Language Detection output a Complex result field ##

-Process the specified text documents that are all in variety of languages with the result format configured to be COMPLEX
+Process the specified text documents that are all in variety of languages with the result format configured to be `COMPLEX` or `COMPLEX_COMBINED`

 **Test Steps**

-1. Set up system to perform language detection with the result format configured to be COMPLEX in the Custom Data
+1. Set up system to perform language detection with the result format configured to be `COMPLEX` or `COMPLEX_COMBINED` in the Custom Data
 2. Examine output

 **Test Data**